GoldenbergLab/lab-helper-codes/guides/aws/README.md

 credentials, and so on.
 Once these are set, and with well-defined naming conventions, the administrative evil can be somewhat bypassed with future use.

+### IAM Users & Groups

+Use IAM Users & Groups to provision permissions and policies.
+Otherwise, root access could come in harm's way.

+### Roles

+Aside from IAM, roles are going to be necessary to attach to services such as AWS Lambda.
+In particular, these roles will also have attached policies, which will allow them to interact with various parts of the AWS ecosystem.

+In order for AWS Lambda to use encrypted environment variables with AWS Key Management Service (KMS), Lambda functions will require roles with policies that are VPC-enabled.
+For instance, `AWSLambdaVPCAccessExecutionRole` is one such policy.
+Otherwise, any function call with decryption will timeout and throw an error.

 ## Command Line Interface (CLI)

 ### Installation